ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 MotionPro does not work on Windows 8 RT.
 {:note}

-## Linux stand-alone client
+## Linux standalone client
 {: #linux-standalone-client}

-1. Download the appropriate MotionPro client for your Linux distribution from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){: external} download site.
+1. When you [log in to SSL VPN](docs/iaas-vpn?topic=iaas-vpn-getting-started) using the web browser, the compatible version of MotionPro client is available for you to download.

 2. Make it executable.
 For example: `chmod +x MotionPro_Linux_Ubuntu_x86-64_1.2.3.sh`